gultekinbirol/movies/planning/backlog.md

 ## Must-Haves

-> these are necessary for basic usability
+> There must be a movie detail page or pop up specific to these movies.

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> IMDb scores of movies could be added to the upper right corner

 ## Could-Haves

-> would be really cool ... if there's time
+> It would be nice if links to the trailers of the movies were added.